hhnethsara/NSBMStudentHub/README.md

 ---

 ## 📌 Project Overview
-This project is a **small in-class activity** conducted for the DEA module.
+This project is a **tutorial in-class activity** conducted for the DEA module.
 The objective of this activity is to demonstrate **basic backend configuration**, **database connectivity**, and **error identification** using a Spring Boot application with MySQL.

 The project focuses on: